banyerhan/valid-visa-master/README.md

       If we change the check digit to 3 we will have on step 3 values 39 and hence we have 70 on step 4 and 70 % 0 -> reminder is 0 -> means card number is valid.

-  Implementation in JavaScript (HTML included, just copy paste, save as HTML and run it on browser):